mdaquin/PainterModel/README.md

-Model for predicinting, from their bio, whether a painter has paintings in notable museums.
+Model for predicting, from their bio, whether a painter has paintings in notable museums.